akshseh/Nim_Documentation/README.md

 ```

 Iterators look very similar to procedures, but there are several important differences:

-- Iterators can only be called from for loops.
-- Iterators cannot contain a return statement (and procs cannot contain a yield statement).
-- Iterators have no implicit result variable.
-- Iterators do not support recursion.
-- Iterators cannot be forward declared, because the compiler must be able to inline an iterator.
-(This restriction will be gone in a future version of the compiler.)
-However, you can also use a closure iterator to get a different set of restrictions.
-See first class iterators for details.
-Iterators can have the same name and parameters as a proc, since essentially they have their own namespaces.
-Therefore it is common practice to wrap iterators in procs of the same name which accumulate the result of the iterator and return it as a sequence, like split from the strutils module.
+It is common practice to wrap iterators in procs of the same name which accumulate the result of the iterator and return it as a sequence, like split from the strutils module.

 ## Basic types

 This section deals with the basic built-in types and the operations that are available for them in detail.Defining your own types puts the compiler to work for you.
-It's what makes
-static typing powerful and useful.
+It's what makes static typing powerful and useful.

 ### Booleans